Animal Ambassador International Center - the Kaja and Grom Ranch

-have been working for 31 years and we are trying to build a deeper relationship between humans and animals.
+has been working for 31 years and trying to build a deeper relationship between humans and animals.
 A relationship that is based on mutual respect, friendship, and love.

 We believe that the key to such a relationship is understanding, and this is what we want to bring to all our visitors.